tanvi-jpeg/curly-waffle/README.md

-📘 Data Structures & Algorithms – Practice Repository
+📘 Data Structures & Algorithms-C++

-This repository contains my solutions to various Data Structures and Algorithms (DSA) problems.
-The goal of this project is to improve coding skills, strengthen problem-solving abilities, and build a strong foundation for technical interviews.
+A simple and structured collection of C++ programs covering core Data Structures and Algorithms (DSA) topics.

-🚀 What’s Inside
+🚀 Overview

-Implementations of common data structures
+This repository contains my solutions to various DSA problems.
+The main goal is to:

-(Arrays, Strings, Linked Lists, Stacks, Queues, Trees, Graphs, Heaps, Hashing, etc.)
+Strengthen problem-solving and logical thinking

-Solutions to frequently asked coding interview problems
+Build core DSA fundamentals

-Clean, readable, and beginner-friendly C++ code
+Prepare for coding rounds in product-based companies

-Step-by-step logic and comments wherever necessary
+Practice clean, optimized C++ implementations

 🎯 Purpose of This Repository

-Build strong DSA fundamentals
+Build strong foundational skills in DSA

-Prepare for coding rounds in product-based companies
+Maintain a structured record of practice problems

-Track progress over time
+Improve coding efficiency and confidence

-Practice writing efficient, optimized solutions
+Prepare for technical interviews
 🛠 Tech Stack

 Language: C++

-Tools: VS Code
+Editor/Compiler: VS Code, MinGW / GCC

-Platform Sources: LeetCode, Striver’s SDE Sheet, etc.
+Sources of Problems: LeetCode, Striver’s SDE Sheet, CodeStudio etc.

-📂 Repository Structure
+📂 How the Repository Is Organized

-All topic-wise practice code is organized as separate .cpp files
+This repository contains topic-wise practice code, with each concept placed in its own C++ file